see also Habitats

 Riparian areas had good-tasting water (aerobic).

-Saltmarshes had salty water with vegetation growing through it.
+Salt marshes had brackish water with vegetation growing through it.

-In the San Joaquin Valley there were several plant communities: Freshwater Marshes, Seasonal Freshwater Marshes, Oak Woodland (mostly north of Visalia), Riparian Forests, Shadscale Scrub (mostly south of Coalinga), Grassland (mostly in the north) and Cactus Desert (southeast of Bakersfield, Edison to West Tehachapi and south to Mettler).
+In the San Joaquin Valley there were several plant communities: Freshwater Marshes, Seasonal Freshwater Marshes, Oak Woodland (mostly north of Visalia), Riparian Forests, Shadscale Scrub (mostly south of Coalinga), Grassland (mostly in the north where there are also boron problems) and Cactus Desert (southeast of Bakersfield, Edison to West Tehachapi and south to Mettler).
 In that order.

 Now it would be wonderful to put back the marshes, but if you happen to live in one of those filled -in marshes I don't think you'd be happy.
 (Underwater houses have low property values.)
 But, if you do live in a former freshwater marsh, you can create a small pond, many birdbaths or some other water source and plant back some of the marsh plants.

 Humans have altered the habitat and replaced much of the lake side areas that had worms, grubs, fresh green stems and leaves for food and nesting.
 Fowl are left homeless and begging for food.
-If you can call white bread food!
+If you can call white bread that people throw out for them food.

 Plants